ECAM-Brussels/opendata/README.md

 # opendata

-Collection of open datasets collected at ECAM
+This repository gathers a collection of open datasets collected from several activities oganised at ECAM.
+Data are currently available for the following
+activities:

+- Pythia